This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 She not only shed a few extra pounds, but we also noticed an improvement in her coat’s shine and her energy level.
 She’s been a fan ever since and gobbles it down!

-Over time, I started mixing it with a little rice (or kibble) to stretch the packs out, and she didn’t gain back the weight (which is shocking because Lexie is not very active).
+Over time, I started mixing it with a little rice (or kibble) to stretch the packs out and add grains to her diet, and she didn’t gain back the weight (which is shocking because Lexie is not very active).
 The before and after photos were taken one year apart after switching from kibble to The Farmer’s Dog. – Sadie C., Canine Journal

 Hill’s Science Diet Perfect Weight dry dog food is recommended by many veterinarians for a healthy weight loss diet.
 In clinical studies, more than 70% of dogs lost weight within ten weeks on this diet.
 The first ingredient is lean protein, and it also includes other natural ingredients (plus vitamins, minerals, and amino acids) with no artificial colors, flavors, or preservatives.

-This food is a bit on the pricey side compared to many other commercial diet dog foods, but many customers say their dogs love the taste and did lose weight on this food.
+This food is a bit on the pricey side compared to many other commercial diet dog foods, but many customers say their dogs love the taste and lose weight.

 - Protein: 28.7%